Dr Elisabeth Thorson

 Elisabeth was previously associated with the University of York, where she lectured 2018-2020

-Scottish Seminar in Early Modern Philosophy XIII (SSEMP XIII)
+in Early Modern Science and Philosophy

 Selected Publications